FeDeveloper95/Game-Hub/README.md

-This app is mainly inspired from OnePlus' Game Space from OxygenOS 11, that app didnt do anything special, just a shortcut to all your games and nothing much.
-That's what I've done with this app, now you don't have to search for a game icon in all your messy app drawer, every games' icon is right there, in Game Hub.
+This app is mainly inspired by OnePlus' Game Space from OxygenOS 11.
+That app didn't do anything special; it was just a shortcut to all your games and nothing much.
+That's what I've done with this app: now you don't have to search for a game icon in your messy app drawer, every game's icon is right there in Game Hub.

-This is a very simple app and the main focus was to give a sort of game launcher in primis to Pixel and AOSP devices, but it can be used on any device.
+This is a very simple app, and the main focus was to give a sort of game launcher in primis to Pixel and AOSP devices, but it can be used on any device.

-This app is created following in the best way possible the Material 3 Expressive guidelines.
+This app is created following the Material 3 Expressive guidelines in the best way possible.

-If you find any bugs or want to request new features, contact me on Telegram!
+If you find any bugs or have feature requests, contact me on Telegram!

 <img width="1080" height="2424" alt="76e7a24f-d9b1-4bd5-9494-48e1347de72c-1_all_8391" src="https://github.com/user-attachments/assets/c7b0b44d-07f5-4917-bb85-0394c5f92514" />
 <img width="1080" height="2424" alt="76e7a24f-d9b1-4bd5-9494-48e1347de72c-1_all_8392" src="https://github.com/user-attachments/assets/67a091e5-4918-45d5-94d6-ccc98842e6eb" />